-If you can’t find a fix for your issue, and/or you don’t want to wait for Apple’s next iOS 15 update, you can try downgrading your iPhone 13’s software (if the option is available).
+If you can’t find a fix for your issue, and/or you don’t want to wait for Apple’s next iOS 15 update, you can try downgrading your iPhone 13’s software if, again, the option is available.

 For more on the downgrade process, take a look at our walkthrough.

 If security is important to you, you'll want to think about installing Apple's iOS 15.5 update right away.

 iOS 15.5 brings 27 new security patches to the iPhone and they are essential if you want to keep your device and its data protected.
 You can learn more about these patches over on Apple's security site.

 If you missed iOS 15.4.1, it had just one new security patch on board.
 You can read more about it over on Apple's website.

 If you missed the iOS 15.4 update, it had a whopping 36 new security patches on board.
 If you want to learn more about these patches, head on over to Apple's security site for the particulars.

 If you missed iOS 15.3.1, it had one security patch on board.
 For more about it, head over to Apple's security page.